adamci/guides/gmail-transfer-guide-mac.md

 > Note: the number `22648` will differ depending upon the number of emails you
 > need to back up.

 Now go and make some tea.
-This can take over an hour if you have more than 3 GB of emails.
-But when the prompt is done, you're all backed up, with the contents of the backup in a local directory called `my_backup` located in your downloads folder at `~/Downloads/gyb/my_backup`.
+This process can take over an hour, if you have more than 3 GB of emails.
+But when the prompt is done, your emails will be all backed up, with the contents of the backup in a local directory called `my_backup` located in your downloads folder at `~/Downloads/gyb/my_backup`.

 ## 3. Restore
-You're now going to take your local backup and restore it to your new email, `new.email@gmail.com`, effectively transfering the contents of one account to another.
+You're now going to take your local backup and restore it to your new email, `new.email@gmail.com`, effectively transferring the contents of one account to another.

 To restore, type the following: